It would be a huge understatement to say that hospitality and entertainment have taken a battering this year.

 - Team / Staff Management: If you are opting for higher roles or positions, make sure to include significant management skills.
 Mention teams you’ve worked with, staff you’ve directed, and projects you’ve held.

-- Knowledge in Hotel Operations: Show various positions you’ve held that prove your familiar with hotel operations and managing various functions.
+- Knowledge in Hotel Operations: Show various positions you’ve held that prove you’re familiar with hotel operations and managing various functions.

 - While most hospitality jobs don’t require their candidates to have complex technical skills, mentioning about your technical knowledge can help you boost your profile.